Kathy and trusted Labrador retriever, Woogie, in the sheep barn during lambing.

 Happy bummers with their nifty lamb bucket feeder.

-The Barber Poll Worm
+The Barber Pole Worm

 After raising sheep for 43 years, we figured we had seen it all.
 But in February of 2023, the Barber Pole Worm infected our closed-flock herd and killed 82 ewes and lambs within two weeks.

 We had never heard about the Barber Pole Worm, so we had no idea what was causing the problem.
 We worked with Oregon State University to identify the problem and offered solutions, which is summarized here for others who might want to learn more about this parasite and options for treatment.
-XXXXX

 Most farmers would not want to explain to the world about such a devastating loss but on the other hand, it is important to share this information with others who, regrettably, might find themselves in a similar situation.